Mani-GS/series/README.md

 # Features
 - [x] Add new TV Series to a sqlite database;
 - [x] Keep track about last season and episode watched, with a "finish" flag used at users leisure;
-- [x] Rename series, reorder them or remove them.
+- [x] Rename series, reorder them or remove them;
 - [x] Automatic checking for new updates.

 # TO DO
+- [ ] Assign hyperlinks to the series and open them with the preferred browser;
+- [ ] Assign icon images to the series;
-- [ ] Implement cloud service to share the db with other devices
+- [ ] Implement cloud service to share the db with other devices.

 # Screenshots